jaredpdesigns/jaredpendergraft.com/src/_projects/yodlerestaurants.md

 social: assets/img/projects/yodlerestaurants/yodlerestaurants-social.jpg
 ---

-Yodle Restaurants has been one of the most comprehensive projects I’ve worked on.
-It was a great experience designing and developing a project from start to finish.
+Designing and developing Yodle Restaurants was a great experience and provided an opportunity to touch every part of a project from start to finish.
 I learned a lot along the way and the product continues to be successful.

 The project started with an iPad application for capturing restaurant reviews and was eventually developed into a client dashboard for review monitoring, configuring the reviews website widget, and promotion distribution.
 The final piece created was the marketing website, used to drive sign-ups as well as give users a sense of the caliber of the product before using it.